Culloden Point: HMS Culloden

 The wreck was discovered in the 1970s when portions of it washed ashore (reports indicate that some of the washed-up debris had been used for beach campfires).
 One of the cannons is on display at the East Hampton Marine Museum in Amagansett, New York, which has an extensive display of Culloden artifacts.

 Other cannon are still on the bottom close to shore and about 20 to 25 ft below the surface.
-The wreck is protected on the National Register of Historic Places and now is the first underwater park on Long Island, New York.
+The wreck is protected on the National Register of Historic Places.
 The park is accessible on a single-lane gravel road at the west end of Soundview Drive.
 Divers use a large rock with pebbles on top of it to the north of the bluff stairs as the landmark for reaching the wreck.
 They follow a heading of 333 degrees.
 It is about 150 ft off shore.
 The debris field is marked by buoys.
 Usually little of the wreck is visible, typically just rust stains in the sand, but some portions of the hull sometimes can be seen after storms.

 Prior to the discovery of the wreck in the 1970s, the spit was called Will's Point, possibly named after Will Indian, a herder mentioned in early East Hampton Town records.